briancpark/numc/README.md

 ```

 #### Cache Blocking
 We can do even better with the naive implementation by introducing cache blocking.
 Looking at the 4th generation i7 architecture, it has a 32K instruction and data cache.
-So we used that to our advantage and cache blocked the operations for better cache performance, causing less misses.
+So we used that to our advantage and cache blocked the operations for better cache performance, causing less misses, more hits.
 This was inspired heavily from the Patterson and Hennessy implemenation, but other research papers call this cache tiling.
 This was the first improvement we started out with, and we acheived a near 7X speedup alone with the naive implementation:

 ```c
 int blocksize = 32;